top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 <center><img figure-id="fig:color_comparison" figure-caption="Comparison between the two Colors Spaces (https://image.slidesharecdn.com/01presentationhuehistograms-150707215651-lva1-app6892/95/about-perception-and-hue-histograms-in-hsv-space-5-638.jpg?cb=1436307525)" src="rgb_hsv.jpg" style="width: 400px;"/></center>

 You can now simply take this cube and tilt it on its corner.
-We do it the way so that black rests at the orgin whereas white is the highest point directly above it along the vertical axis.
+We do it this way so that black rests at the orgin whereas white is the highest point directly above it along the vertical axis.
 Afterwards you can just measure the _hue_ of the colors by their angle around the vertical axis (red is denoted as 0°).
 Going from the middle to the outer parts from 0 (where the grey like parts are) to 1 determines the _saturation_.
 This is illustrated in [](#fig:derivation_1).

 <center><img figure-id="fig:derivation_1" figure-caption="'Cutting the cube' (https://en.wikipedia.org/wiki/HSL_and_HSV)" src="derivation_1.png" style="width: 200px;"/></center>